WestpacCXTeam/Starter-Pack/README.md

 #### _Watch_

-The build in watch is looking at all relevant files and evokes the appropriate tasks when one of these change.
+The build in watch is looking at all relevant files and evokes the appropriate tasks when one of these changes.

 > This first time you run `grunt` the script will build your `PROD` folder ready for production (JavaScript is uglified) and start the watch.
 > Once you change a file the watch **will not** uglify your JS code as this would take too long.
 Instead it just concatenate all JS files together to save time.